Cayman Islands - KY - CYM - CAY - Central America and the Caribbean

 time difference: UTC-5 (same time as Washington, DC, during Standard Time)

-etymology: named after English King GEORGE III (1738-1820)
+etymology: originally named Hogstyes, the town was renamed in honor of English King GEORGE III (1738-1820) around 1800

 Imports - commodities